Carl Vine

 Carl Edward Vine, AO (born 8 October 1954) is an Australian composer of contemporary classical music.

 From 1975 he has worked as a freelance pianist and composer with a variety of theatre and dance companies, and ensembles.
-Vine's catalogue includes eight symphonies, twelve concertos, music for film, television and theatre, electronic music and numerous chamber works.
+Vine's catalogue includes eight symphonies, thirteen concertos, music for film, television and theatre, electronic music and numerous chamber works.
 From 2000 until 2019 Carl was the Artistic Director of Musica Viva Australia.
 Within that role he was also Artistic Director of the Huntington Estate Music Festival from 2006, and of the Musica Viva Festival (Sydney) from 2008.
 In 2005 he was awarded the Don Banks Music Award.
 In the 2014 Queen's Birthday Honours List, Vine was appointed as an Officer of the Order of Australia (AO), "for distinguished service to the performing arts as a composer, conductor, academic and artistic director, and to the support and mentoring of emerging performers."
 Vine currently lectures in composition and orchestration at the Sydney Conservatorium of Music.